Over the last year, I’ve heard several, commonly recurring themes from business leaders with whom I work.

-While most jobs require plenty of shallow work, we could help people to first identify the shallow vs deep work requirements and provide the tools and training to help place deep work at the core.
+While most jobs require plenty of shallow work, we could help people first identify the shallow vs deep work requirements and provide the tools and training to help place deep work at the core.

 Does your physical environment support deep work?
 How much of your week do you consciously dedicate to deep work?
 Do you know how much time you spend engaged in electronic communication?

 If you are interested in chatting to me about how you might practically tackle some of these issues I’d love to hear from you.